10 Year Property Plan steps for schools

 Consider spending priorities for the 10YPP

-At the meeting you will re-consider the priority of work identified in the Condition Assessment with the list of other work you want to do.
+At the meeting you will re-consider the priority of work identified in the condition assessment with the list of other work you want to do.
 The focus must be on maintaining and upgrading essential services and existing property.
-The priorities are:

 Discuss the budget